-We get asked regularly about vows and how to make them truly your own.
-In almost every meeting with our couples, this is the part where real relief comes across their faces - no, you will not be alone in writing your vows, we promise, and will give you as much help and guidance and ideas as you need!
+I get asked regularly about vows and how to make them truly your own.
+In almost every meeting with my couples, this is the part where real relief comes across their faces - no, you will not be alone in writing your vows, I promise, and will give you as much help and guidance and ideas as you need!

-Here is one of the first things we share, different ways that you can do your vows:
+Here is one of the first pieces of advice I share, different ways that you can do your vows:

 Essentially there are three ways to do vows: